 It is also important to set up the purchasing systems so that it is easy to use and automatically directs the purchases to the preferred supplier.
 Make sure ordering systems like Arriba and inventory replenishment systems like Maximo for MRO items are set up to place the orders with the preferred suppliers.

 It’s important to find out from the stakeholders (the users) why they are not using preferred suppliers.
 There may be a service issue that the supplier can address to correct the situation.
 It may also be the case that the organization has not done a sufficient job in promoting the use of the preferred supplier through roll out programs and communications that promote the benefit of using the preferred supplier.

 Uncontrolled spending can be linked back to employees who love to contact suppliers, negotiate prices and buy.
 Those employees with the authority to place a purchase order, add on to the hard cost of rogue by spending wasted time in researching and negotiating with vendors.
 Making the organization aware of cost and time lost to these purchasing activities that could be redirected to doing their primary job can help eliminate these practices.

 Utilizing someone like CoVest Sourcing Network helps ensure correct uses of P2P processes, purchase order management and available contracts that ‘strategic purchasers’ have arranged.

-> CoVest Sourcing Network can help your organization eliminate maverick buying, gain control of your organization’s buying behavior and realize cost savings, visit our website to find out more!
+CoVest Sourcing Network can help your organization eliminate maverick buying, gain control of your organization’s buying behavior and realize cost savings, contact us to find out more!